 - Reduce stress and anxiety brought on through infertility.

 - Challenge the groups thinking to help them cope better going through treatment.

 - Encourage engagement with other group members where they are comfortable to do so, to support each other on the journey and keep each other going.

 - Look at other areas of their life where they are unhappy, to make changes to improve things and reduce overall stress and anxiety.

 I also invite guest speakers to answer questions from the group (anonymously) so they can find out any additional information they need.

 I hope that this increased level of support will help people make small changes to feel more positive, less anxious and take control of their fertility journey.

-If you are struggling with infertility and don’t have anyone you can talk to about it that truly understands, then I would definitely look up whether there is a support group in your local area (the Fertility Network has a list of them on their site).
+If you (or your patients) are struggling with infertility and don’t have anyone you can talk to about it that truly understands, then I would definitely look up whether there is a support group in your local area (the Fertility Network has a list of them on their site).
 There are also a number of online support groups for people struggling with infertility and going through IVF.